 If you need some bitcoin to get started but don’t want the hassle of buying Bitcoin through an exchange, you can mine free Bitcoin with your PC.
 Use your wallet address to withdraw Bitcoins to.
 You can also get small amounts of free cryptocurrency (including Bitcoin) here each day.

 Open a free USI Tech account and check the current Bitcoin price for buying a package.
-Don’t forget to factor in the Bitcoin transaction fee (0.007 BTC) on top of what you pay to USI-Tech (or Power Mining Pool).
+Don’t forget to factor in the Bitcoin transaction fee on top of what you pay to USI-Tech.

 Another option is this site which pays 0.00313249 BTC for everyone you sign up.
 Be careful with this site though – clicks on it can redirect you to other questionable sites.
 I recommend you use good anti-virus/anti-malware software (like MalwareBytes) before you visit this site.

 If you decide to sign up to USI-Tech through one of my links, I’ll give you access to these bonuses which will help you in your own recruiting efforts.
 I’ll see you appear in my back office and will email you the download links.